 Deadlifts.
 Not performed correctly, they can hurt you badly…they can even take you out of the game for good.
+With this being said, there are options to use deadlift straps, for example, in the hopes of making it a little easier to handle and hopefully a lot more comfortable to lift.

 But, performed correctly, they’re probably the single best exercise you can do!

 No other exercise comes as close as a deadlift does to working all the major muscles of your body in a single movement.
-From your entire posterior chain, to your core, to your lats, your biceps, your traps, your glutes, quads, hams and a whole host of other muscles, deadlifts hit them all.
+From your entire posterior chain to your core, to your lats, your biceps, your traps, your glutes, quads, hams and a whole host of other muscles, deadlifts hit them all.

 I’ve heard more than one respected bodybuilder or powerlifter say that, if they were told they could only do one exercise for the rest of their life, deadlifts would be it.